ibmresilient/resilient-community-apps/oauth-utils/README.md

 Starting callback listener on port 8080.
 Starting browser.
 ```
-A web browser will be launched and the rest of the process will be commpleted using the browser.
+A web browser is launched, and the rest of the process will be completed using the browser.

-* In the browser sign in as the SMTP email user.
+* In the browser, sign in as the SMTP email user.

  ![screenshot: oauth-utils-ms-brow-sign-in ](./doc/screenshots/oauth-utils-ms-brow-sign-in.png)